All posts

 • Communication trails showing the nature of activity in each location

 Without this documentation, reconstructing your PE position years later relies on estimation, inference, and interpretation — none of which carry the same weight as real-time records.
+The broader consequences of this documentation deficit are mapped in what tax authorities see in your records that you don't.

 The pattern is consistent across jurisdictions: contemporaneous documentation is treated as credible.
 Retroactive reconstruction is treated with skepticism.
 The gap between the two grows with every year of undocumented cross-border work.